On this page

 - Economist Intelligence Unit: Country profiles.
 Search for your country in the main search box of the landing page.
 On the landing page of your country, use the reports tab (second to last on the right) to:

 - Generate a PDF file with all data for the country (about 50 pages)

 - Access the archive of all Chile reports for more.

-- PassportGMID by Euromonitor: Worldwide consumer market reports (includes Canada).
-Two things to click on in this system, you can watch the video below for a walk-through:
+- PassportGMID (Global Market Information Database): Worldwide consumer market reports (includes Canada).
+Two things to click on this system, you can watch the video below for a walk-through.

 - Countries & Consumers > Consumer Trends & Lifestyles > ANALYSIS FINDER > Consumer Lifestyles > Chile

 - Search > Browse and Select Relevant Topics > Choose Geographies > Reports & Statistics

 These resources are available from the free web.
 Some may have a paywall after viewing a few articles, so click deliberately.